maxgradwohl/dotfiles/i3/README.md

-My i3 window manager config
+My i3 gaps window manager config, have not changed much from the default.